 Please note that these rules refer to the 2023 competition - please check back for updates 

-- A formal reference from your instrumental teacher, confirming that your musical standard and solo recital experience are appropriate for entry to the competition under Rule 3.
-(Your teacher can send this direct to firstname.lastname@example.org with subject line “Your name – Musical Standard Reference”.)
+- A formal reference from their instrumental teacher, confirming that their musical standard and solo recital experience are appropriate for entry to the competition under Rule 3.
+(Your teacher can send this direct to firstname.lastname@example.org

 - Proof of age – photo/scan of passport, national ID card or driving licence.

-4. Applicants are required to submit the programme of music they intend to play in each round of the Competition in which they are selected to play.
-Competitors may repeat as many pieces as they wish from one round to the next or not at all.
-The programmes must include pieces of contrasting styles and periods.
-The music chosen for performance in the Finalists' Concert should seek to engage and entertain a live public audience.
-All music chosen is subject to approval by the Music Manager.
+4. Applicants are required to submit the programme of music they intend to play in all three rounds of the Competition in which they may be selected to play.
+Each programme must include pieces of contrasting styles and periods.
+One piece only may be included in both programmes.
+The music chosen for performance in the Finalists' Concert should seek to engage and be accessible to a live public audience.
+All music chosen is subject to approval by the Competitor's Selectors.
 Your programme for each round must not exceed the following time limits:

-- Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday morning)
+- Preliminary Round: 15 minutes (Tuesday, Wednesday, Thursday)